Doula Benefits Infographic

 What do postpartum doulas offer after the birth?

-The transition into new parenthood can be vulnerable, and postpartum doulas are experts in emotional support, active listening and encouraging new moms and dads to follow their own hearts.
+The transition into new parenthood can be vulnerable, and postpartum doulas are experts in emotional support, active listening and encouraging their clients to follow their own hearts.
 Empathy, a hug or even a good laugh together can do so much for a new parent!

 Evidence-Based Information and Support

-Postpartum doulas are trained to understand what new babies – and new mothers – truly need.
-The doula helps with soothing techniques, offers breastfeeding or bottle feeding support, and explains normal newborn behavior.
+Postpartum doulas are trained to understand what new babies – and new parents – truly need.
+The doula helps with soothing techniques, offers lactation or bottle feeding support, and explains normal newborn behavior and postpartum recovery expectations.

 It’s all hands on deck with a new baby, and postpartum doulas can help the days go by more smoothly by helping with the baby’s laundry, doing the dishes or preparing simple, nourishing meals.

 A new baby means transition for everyone, including parents, grandparents and little brothers and sisters.
 Postpartum doulas understand what everyone needs, and part of their role is to help the entire family adjust and settle in.

 All families benefit with a postpartum doula on their team!

 Life with a new baby or babies doesn’t have to be overwhelming.
 DONA International’s postpartum doulas help families nestle in and find their groove.
 Studies show that this kind of support can help in the following ways:

 improve breastfeeding success